Jewel (singer): 2019–present: The Masked Singer and Freewheelin' Woman

 Towards the end of 2019, Jewel released a new song "No More Tears", which was written and recorded for Lost in America, a documentary about youth homelessness in America by Rotimi Rainwater.
 In an interview with American Songwriter, Jewel explained that, in addition to being an executive producer on the documentary, she was inspired to write the track because she was moved by the stories of the individuals featured in the film and related those to her own experiences of being homeless when she was eighteen.
-In the same interview, it was confirmed that "No More Tears" would also be the first track released from her upcoming album which she hopes to release sometime in 2020.
+In the same interview, it was confirmed that "No More Tears" would also be the first track released from her upcoming album which she hoped to release sometime in 2020.

-In 2021, Jewel competed in season six of The Masked Singer as Queen of Hearts.
+In 2021, Jewel competed in season six of The Masked Singer as "Queen of Hearts".
 Jewel made her way to the finals, where she was declared the winner of season six on December 16, 2021.
 She was rewarded the golden mask trophy after her encore performance.
 After her performance of "River", judge Jenny McCarthy called her the greatest artist that they've ever had on the show.
 Jewel and her son performed a duet of her song "Hands" on The Masked Singer Christmas Singalong, aired on Fox on December 22, 2021.
 Jewel subsequently released a cover EP titled Queen of Hearts containing covers of the songs she performed on The Masked Singer.

 In March 2022, it was announced that Jewel would represent Alaska in the inaugural American Song Contest, set to begin later in the month.
 She performed "The Story" in the third episode and scored well in the public vote, but her overall score was brought down by a lower jury ranking which narrowly cost Jewel a place in the semi-finals.

 Jewel's thirteenth studio album, Freewheelin' Woman, was released on April 15, 2022, via her own label, Words Matter Media.
 The album was co-produced by Jewel and Butch Walker and was developed with the intention for Jewel to create music that she felt connected to and excited about rather than creating in order to meet expectations.

-On February 19, 2023, Jewel performed the The Star-Spangled Banner at the NBA All-Star Game in Salt Lake City, Utah.
+On February 19, 2023, Jewel performed "The Star-Spangled Banner" at the NBA All-Star Game in Salt Lake City, Utah.

+On May 28, 2023, Jewel performed "The Star-Spangled Banner" at the Indy 500 in Speedway, Indiana.

+On April 9, 2024, Jewel joined Olivia Rodrigo to perform "You Were Meant for Me" at her fourth show at Madison Square Garden for her Guts World Tour.